merchise/xotl.ql/docs/source/_revenge/scanners.rst

           >>   15 RETURN_VALUE

 Notice that the instructions produced use the same tokens in the order.
-The difference is that in the second expression both JUMPs go to the same offset.
+The difference is that in the second expression both jumps go to the same offset.
 The rules above will confuse both expressions.

 To overcome this issue the scanner will have to provide more clues about this